avcton/avcton.github.io/content/Literature/Blockchain/Architecture of Blockchain.md

 ### 1. End Users

-These users accept and reject work of others, so basically they are validation agents.
+End users are the one submitting transactional data and request them to be processed.
+The are typically charged transaction tip/fee for their request to be processed.

 ### 2. Miners